This post may contain affiliate links.

 In my house we are always looking for easy meals that are also filling and packed with protein.

+The American Dairy Association Mideast and I are partnering today to bring you this Cheesy Ground Turkey Sweet Potato Skillet that checks all of those boxes and more!
 It is a Southwest inspired turkey skillet that mixes together ground turkey, red onion and red bell pepper, corn, black beans, sweet potato and diced chilis, then is topped with a blend of sharp cheddar, pepper jack and mozzarella cheese.

 The turkey sweet potato skillet is cooked on the stove but then finished off in the oven to get that warm, bubbly cheese on top that we all love.
+This dish can be served on its own or you can serve it with brown rice, quinoa or with chips to scoop up that delicious cheesy turkey mixture.

 If you are looking for other cheesy dishes that make perfect weeknight meals, try this Baked Mac and Cheese with Bread Crumbs, Instant Pot Broccoli Cheese Soup, Three Cheese Beef Enchiladas, or this Instant Pot Vegetable Mac and Cheese.